CogDisResLab/KRSA_App/README.md

 #### QC steps:

-Including minimum exposure intensity &gt; 2 at the last exposure time in the cycle (200 ms) and linearity of the post-wash curve as determined by linear regression (R2 &gt; 0.9), are provided to reduce the total number of peptides evaluated to those meeting the quality control standards desired by the user, with these peptides denoted as s.
+Including minimum exposure intensity \> 2 at the last exposure time in the cycle (200 ms) and linearity of the post-wash curve as determined by linear regression (R2 \> 0.9), are provided to reduce the total number of peptides evaluated to those meeting the quality control standards desired by the user, with these peptides denoted as s.